KSEHano/BSc-Thesis/Thesis.md

 CZ

+The spearman correlation between the human score and the BLEU score is rather small for Czech and German.
+Czech has a significant result for the correlation between the values of the study and BLEU as well as of the rankings but the correlation is very low positive, negligible low even for the vlaues.

 |           | **Correlation** |
 | --------- | --------------- |
 | **value** | **0,277**       |
 | **rank**  | **0,379**       |

 DE

+The correlation between the human judgment is even lower in the German study.
+The correlation between the values is not significant.
+Between the ranks the correlation is significant but negligible negative.

 |           | **correlation** |
 | --------- | --------------- |